lenibnob/Komuni-Job/README.md

 your computer must have xampp installed.<br>

 Keywords:
-* database runserver mysql <!-- This command opens MySQL server-->
+* database runserver mysql //This command opens MySQL server.
-* database runserver apache <!-- This command opens Apache server-->
+* database runserver apache //This command opens Apache server.
-* database open online <!-- This command opens MySQL server online database -->
+* database open online //This command opens MySQL server online database.
-* database open <!-- This command opens MySQL with a user root -->
+* database open //This command opens MySQL with a user root.
-* database open [username] [password] <!-- This command opens MySQL with a user of choice and its password -->
+* database open [username] [password] //This command opens MySQL with a user of choice and its password.

 ---------------------------------------------------------------------------------------------